ghybs/Leaflet.FeatureGroup.SubGroup/CONTRIBUTING.md

 [`major` / `minor` / `patch`]
 `-m "v%s: git commit title and description"`
 3. Push to GitHub.
 4. Edit the release tag on GitHub.
 Upload the dist files in there, keeping their filename intact.
-5. Make sure the links on README are functional.
+5. Make sure the links on README are functional (except for unpkg CDN, since the new version is not published yet to npm).
 6. Publish to npm registry: `npm publish`